-To reach one of the most beautiful natural wonders of Uttrakhand, you will have first to reach Haridwar, and drive a distance of 190 kilometres to Sari, a village close to Deoria Tal.
-The trek starts at Sari and is of 1-hour duration and 3-kilometre distance.
+To reach one of the most beautiful natural wonders of Uttrakhand, you will have to first reach Haridwar or Rishikesh, and drive a distance of 190 kilometers to Sari, a village close to Deoria Tal.
+The trek starts at Sari and is of 1-hour duration and 3-kilometer distance.
 While you cannot camp at Deoria Tal, you can have your tents at the places nearby.

 4. Har Ki Dun Trek

 The Har Ki Dun trek is no less than a stairway to heaven.
 The valley has the shape of a cradle.
 It is situated amidst the Garhwal Himalayas.
-Alpine vegetation and the Snow covered peak are significant attractions here.
-The valley is located at the height of around 3566 meters and remains covered with snow from October up until March.
+Alpine vegetation and the Snow-covered peak are significant attractions here.
+The valley is located at the height of around 3566 meters and remains covered with snow from October up till March.

-The Har Ki Dun is one of the most challenging treks in Uttrakhand, which may span across five days.
-To do the trek, you have to reach to Hardwar, Sankri, and then to the last destination is achieved through an automobile, Taluka.
+The Har Ki Dun trek is one of the moderate treks in Uttrakhand, which may span across five days.
+To do the trek, you have to reach Hardwar, from there to Sankri, and then to the last motorable destination is, Taluka, which is also the base village.
 Taluka is a small village situated close to the Har Ki Dun Valley and is situated at the height of 2100 meter.
-Ancient villages like Osla, Gangar, and Seema (some of which can be more than the 2000-year-old) are part of your trek route.
-The trek can be divided and completed comfortably in multiple days, and a brief ternary is given below.
+Ancient villages like Osla, Gangar, and Seema (some of which are more than the 2000-year-old) are part of your trek route.
+The trek can be divided and completed comfortably in multiple days, and a brief Iternary is given below.

 ●Taluka to Osla/Seema-14 kilometres